jarokaz/tpu-gke-sandbox/README.md

 ![arch](/images/training-cluster.png)

 The foundation of the environment is a regional, VPC-native GKE cluster.
-The cluster comprises a single node pool with CPU-only nodes and several [Multi-host TPU node pools](https://cloud.google.com/kubernetes-engine/docs/concepts/tpus).
+The cluster has two types of node pools: a single node pool with CPU-only nodes and several [Multi-host TPU node pools](https://cloud.google.com/kubernetes-engine/docs/concepts/tpus).

 This cluster topology supports running both [single-slice and multi-slice TPU](https://cloud.google.com/tpu/docs/multislice-introduction) training jobs.